 5+1 signs that show you work with a specialized translation agency

-Chemicals, biosciences, biotechnology, life sciences or research are challenging and complex fields, with some very specific documents.
+Chemicals, medical, pharma, biosciences, biotechnology or research are challenging and complex fields, with some very specific documents.
 Translating such documents are not for any translation agencies.

 If your translation partner is not specialized in these domains, the outcome could be not only disappointing, but costly and dangerous too.
 On the other hand, the right service provider helps your business with more than just accurate translations: you can unlock in-house resources, reduce costs, avoid double work, and keep strict submission deadlines.